nycdavid/engineering-records/content/posts/using-interfaces-for-flexibility.md

 If you're anything like me though, you'll soon begin to wonder "How can I write code that *can* account for multiple situations?"
-Even if your code shouldn't necessarily be unpredictable, there *are* times where you'd want it to be __flexible__, a trait that, I would think, isn't a farfetched ask of any codebase or language.
+Even if your code shouldn't necessarily be unpredictable, there *are* times where you'd want it to be __flexible__.
+This is a trait that, I would think, isn't a farfetched ask of any codebase or language.

 ## An example